Titica

 Titica is an Angolan kuduro musician and dancer.
 She was named "the new face" of kuduro by the BBC.

 Career

 Titica was born in Luanda.
 Her stage name is Portuguese for "worthless" or "useless"; she chose the name to reclaim the hateful words that have been directed at her as a trans woman.

+Despite her training in ballet, Titica found fame through the loose and wild display of her sexual prowess in dance.
+Flaunting her breasts and hips as she dances, many consider Titica’s embrace of femininity and bass culture as an act of resistance toward Angola’s restrictive legislation against homosexuality and queerness.